JoshuaWidastra/JW-IP-RMT52/Project Tracker.md

   - [ ] Delete mood journal entry

 ## Day 4: Refinement, Testing, and Deployment
+- [ ] Finalize CRUD operations for Mood Journal and integrate them into the UI
+- [ ] Test and refine the music player and CRUD operations
+- [ ] Ensure full integration with OpenAI and Genius API
 - [ ] Refine UI/UX
 - [ ] Implement error handling
 - [ ] Write tests for critical functions